This Easy Salmon Collar Recipe comes together so quickly!

 BONUS: Share this recipe with others (there’s an easy SHARE on FB button in the recipe card!).

-Easy Salmon Collar Recipe
+Easy Salmon Collars Recipe

 Ingredients